Capgemini/microsoft-team-labs/codelabs/alm-developer-hub.md

 ![image.png](.attachments/alm-developer-hub/image6.png)

-Enter your account details in the login prompt.
-(It is sometimes hidden behind the window)
+Enter your account details in the login prompt (it is sometimes hidden behind the window).

-Select your development environment then 'Login'
+Select your development environment then 'Login'.

 ![image.png](.attachments/alm-developer-hub/image7.png)